pfrivas/PyBer_Analysis/README.md

 - Bubble size is based on the total number of drivers for each city type, including urban, suburban, and rural.
 <img src = https://github.com/pfrivas/PyBer_Analysis/blob/main/Analysis/Fig1.png>

+If we compare the average number of rides between each city type, we'll notice that the average number of rides in the rural cities is about 3.5 and 2.5 times lower than urban and suburban cities, respectively.

 ### The mean, median, and mode for the following:
 - The total number of rides for each city type.
 - The average fares for each city type.